PRESERVING OUR HERITAGE, ONE BUILDING AT A TIME

 Growing up I spent summers playing and working on farms in Manitoba and Northern Ontario.
 Living on farms during that time has certainly left an impression on me that continues to this day.
 Just looking at old homes, barns, and outbuildings takes me back to my youth and I feel a deep connection to them.

 When photographing old buildings I often find myself wondering what it was like living and working in them in the early days.
-Life was much simpler back then and there is a charm about that time in history that will never be seen again.
+Life was much simpler back then and there is a charm and innocence about that time in history.

-Our heritage buildings are disappearing all too soon.
+Our heritage buildings are disappearing fast.
 In particular, the old barns and outbuildings that have had little to no weather proofing.
+Homes are also being demolished at an alarming rate.
+Help preserve our heritage.
 If you know of anyone who owns a heritage building in the Fraser Valley of British Columbia please get in touch with me.
 There is no charge for this service.